How long does it take to learn?

 Although not a requirement, having board skills and being comfortable in the water really helps decrease the learning curve.

-The first time you fly a power kite, you will certainly find out why they call them "Power Kites"!
+The first time you fly a power kite, you will certainly find out why they call them "power kites"!
 These kites create a huge amount of horizontal pull and vertical lift and can easily lift you off the ground, drag you across the ground, or both.
 The first thing to learn about these kites is that they MUST be respected at all times!

 After your first lesson, you will begin to better understand the wind, the kites, and what you have been reading so much about.
-There is a HUGE amount of information to be learned to kite safely, not only about flying the kite or riding the board, but about picking the right launch site, going out in the right conditions, and knowing how to aviod putting yourself in emergency situations.
+There is a HUGE amount of information to be learned to kite safely, not only about flying the kite or riding the board, but picking the right launch site, right equipment, going out in the right conditions, and knowing how to avoid putting yourself in emergency situations.
 Things happen very quickly when you're hooked to a kite, and you can cover several hundred yards in just a few seconds (high-speed dragging).
 Many accidents could be avoided by simply practicing further from the shore.

 Once you have good kite control, you will progress rather quickly, as the sport is about 75% kite flying and 25% board skills.
 The board is ALWAYS secondary to the kite, so you must never take your mind off the kite.